 - Unit Self-Assessment of Progress.
 Units are encouraged to conduct a voluntary self-assessment of their progress toward alignment with the Minimum Information Security Requirements encompassed in the standards that support Information Security (SPG 601.27).
 IA is available to support units in their self-assessment but will not directly carry out any assessments.
 Units are not expected to submit their self-assessments to IA.

 - Materials from Standards Working Sessions.
 IA held informational sessions for unit IT staff and others throughout 2019 to discuss in-depth each standard and provide an opportunity to ask questions of IA subject matter experts.
-Materials (slides, recordings, Q&A reports) are at SPG 601.27 Alignment Presentations.
+Materials (slides, Q&A reports) are at SPG 601.27 Alignment Presentations.

 - Guidance and Documentation on Safe Computing.
 Detailed guidance, documentation, and tools to support implementation and alignment with the policy and standards are available at Protect Your Unit’s IT.